The Jack Benny Program: Christmas shopping

 One popular scenario that became a tradition on The Jack Benny Program was the annual "Christmas Shopping" episode, in which Benny would go to a local department store to do his shopping.
 Each year, Benny would buy a ridiculously cheap Christmas gift for Don Wilson, from a harried store clerk played by Mel Blanc.
 Benny would then drive Blanc to insanity by exchanging the gift countless times throughout the episode.

 In the 1946 Christmas episode, for example, Benny buys shoelaces for Don, and is unable to make up his mind whether to give Wilson shoelaces with plastic tips or metal tips.
 After exchanging them repeatedly, Mel Blanc is heard screaming insanely, "Plastic tips!
 Metal tips!
 I can't stand it anymore!"

 A variation in 1948 was with an expensive wallet, but repeatedly changing the greeting card, prompting Blanc to shout, "I haven't run into anyone like you in 20 years!
 Oh, why did the governor have to give me that pardon!?"
 Benny then realizes that he should have gotten Don a wallet for $1.98, whereupon the store clerk responds by committing suicide.
+This edition was later remade for television in 1960.

 Over the years, in the Christmas episodes, Benny bought and repeatedly exchanged cuff links, golf tees, a box of dates, a paint set (water colors or oils), and a gopher trap.
 In later years, Benny would encounter Mel Blanc's wife (played by Jean Vander Pyl or Bea Benaderet) or the clerk's psychiatrist at the store, and drive them crazy, as well.

 One Christmas program had Crosby agonizing over what to get Remley: Benny: "Well, why don't you get him a cordial; like a bottle of Drambuie?"
 Crosby: "That's a nice thought, Jack, but Drambuie's an after-dinner drink."
 Benny: "So?"
 Crosby: "So Remley never quite makes it 'til after dinner."